If you have any questions contact the Kone Foundation office.

-The funding awarded by Kone Foundation must be used for the purpose for which it was initially awarded.
-If there are changes in the content of the project or the members of the work group, the project leader must discuss these with the foundation.
+The funding awarded by Kone Foundation must be used for the purpose it was initially awarded for.
+If there are changes in the contents of the project or the members of the work group, the project leader must discuss these with the foundation.

 There is some room for flexibility when extending the period in which the grant is used, if the grant payments have been deferred due to parental leave, military service, for caring for a child below three years of age, or sick leave.

-If the grant is not used according to the instructions, any grants not yet paid out may be cancelled and grants already received may be claimed for recovery.
+If the grant is not used according to the instructions, any grants not yet received may be cancelled and grants already received may be claimed for recovery.

-A grant that has not been used within the time periods specified above is considered cancelled.
-The grantee will not be notified of the cancellation.
+A grant that has not been used within the time period specified above is considered cancelled.
+The recipient will not be notified of the cancellation separately.